|Syllabus||Schedule||Project||Evaluation Checklist||Handouts||My home page|

 Uber is quite different.
 We create an account (once), and attach a method of payment, either a credit card or paypal (yay Elon Musk!).
 When we need a ride we open the app, enter the destination, and are told when a driver will appear.
 It’s the same process no matter where we are, and the arrival time is usually 5 minutes or less, even in distant suburbs.
 We also can rate drivers and they can rate passengers.

 Uber drivers also earn less money, drivers are not licensed and their cars are not subject to safety inspections (beyond what is required for our private cars), the company does not own or pay for maintenance on the cars, and the company does not pay road usage fees.
 These shortcuts save money for the customers and allows Uber to make more money than a taxi company.
 These economic considerations are NOT important for your project.
 We only care about the user experience, regardless of cost and ethics.

 Your project this semester is to think of a service for which the user experience can be changed by software.
-Then design the UI to support that service and build a working prototype that you can demo to me and possibly your classmates.
+Then design the UI to support that service and build a working initial system that I can evaluate, and potentially demo to your classmates.

 You may not simply copy Uber’s UI.
 You can use some of its ideas, but create your own design.
 You may discuss possible services to Uber-ize with your classmates or anyone else.
 You may also use any technologies you want and design the UI and software as you wish.
 You are free to make as many assumptions and decisions as you like within the parameters given.
 Be creative and have fun!

 If you do not like this project and have your own idea, you may choose to suggest your own project.
 See Alternative Project below.